turnhub/chatty-challenge-app/README.md

 ## This React starter project

-To facilitate the task, we have created this starter React project, which is already connected to the GraphQL API for the challenge using [Apollo React Client](https://www.apollographql.com/docs/react).
+In order to get you up and running, we have created this starter React project, which is already connected to the GraphQL API for the challenge using [Apollo React Client](https://www.apollographql.com/docs/react).

+You are free to use different libraries and start your React project in a different way, we hope the example code in this project will still be useful to you.

 All you need to start this example project is the following:

-1. Clone this repository on your computer
+1. Clone this repository on your computer.

-1. Follow the steps in the previous paragraph to create an account on the challenge website and obtain your API token
+1. Follow the steps in the previous paragraph to create an account on the challenge website and obtain your API token.

 1. Add a `.env` file to the root of the project and add your API token to it using the following syntax: